West Windsor-Plainsboro High School North: Athletics

 In 2007, the boys' soccer team won the Central Jersey Group III state championship with a 3-0 win over Red Bank Regional High School in the tournament final.
 The boys soccer team, under the direction of coach Trevor Warner, repeated as Central Jersey Group III Champions when they beat Wall Township in the sectional final, finishing the season with a 19-2 record, the best in school history.
 In 2008, they defeated Wall High School by a score of 2-1, becoming the first team from the Colonial Valley Conference to win back-to-back sectional finals.

 In 2008, the Ultimate Frisbee club team (a sport not officially recognized by the school) finished 2nd in the UPA NJ High School state championships while also winning the Spirit Award for best sportsmanship.
 In 2012, the team placed 2nd again.

 The boys track team won the indoor relay championship in Group III in 2009 (as co-champion) and 2020.
 The girls team was co-champion in 2012.

 The girls fencing team was the sabre team champion in 2014.
 That same year, the team won the District II championship and the Santelli Tournament.

-The boys track team won the Group III spring track state championship in 2017.
+The boys track team won the Group III spring / outdoor track state championship in 2017.